iMengNN/YNFeng.github.io/_pages/about.md

 More about me
 ------
-- I enjoy staying active and challenging myself through sports like table tennis, badminton, and basketball.
-These activities not only keep me physically fit but also teach me the value of teamwork, strategy, and perseverance.
+- I am passionate about competitive sports and enjoy practicing table tennis, badminton, and basketball.
+These activities have taught me valuable lessons about handling failure and shaping my personality.

-- I am deeply passionate about reading, particularly delving into history and politics through a financial lens.
-I find it fascinating to uncover how financial systems and economic decisions have shaped societies and historical events.
+- I enjoy reading, particularly exploring history and politics through a financial lens to uncover how fundamental financial principles remain unchanged despite human intentions.

-- Traveling is one of my greatest joys.
-It allows me to explore new cultures, meet diverse people, and experience the world from different perspectives.
-Each trip enriches my understanding of humanity and inspires new ways of thinking.
+- I love traveling the world to experience beautiful natural landscapes and diverse human cultures, which enrich my understanding of humanity and inspire new ways of thinking.

 (Last updated on Aug., 2025)